networknt/light-4j/docs/content/tutorials/microservices.md

 ```

-Let's update it to an array of strings that indicate the response comes from API D.
+Let's update it to an array of strings that indicates the response comes from API D.

 ```